 • requires assistance in the conduct of their own affairs.

-Child protection is what is in place to protect children who have already experienced harm, abuse, neglect, sexual exploitation, or have otherwise been harmed.
+Child protection is usually in place to protect children who have already experienced harm, abuse, neglect, sexual exploitation, or have otherwise been harmed.

 Our Responsibilities

-We accept the principles laid by the Safeguarding Vulnerable Groups Act 2006 and The Children Act 2004:
+We accept the principles laid by the Safeguarding Vulnerable Groups Act 2006 and The Children Act 2004 and will:

 • Take action to identify and prevent abuse from happening.